chimericdream/worldofpannotia.com/src/_spells/call-lightning-storm.md

       level: 5
   range:              "Long (400 ft. + 40 ft./level)"
   description:        |
-    This spell functions like call lightning, except that each bolt deals 5d6 points of electricity damage (or 5d10 if created outdoors in a stormy area), and you may call a maximum of 15 bolts.
+    This spell functions like call lightning, except that each bolt deals {% die_roll 5 6 0 %} points of electricity damage (or {% die_roll 5 10 0 %} if created outdoors in a stormy area), and you may call a maximum of 15 bolts.
 ---